PrasannaAdiga/spring-cloud-with-netflix/README.md

 Distributed configuration management pattern - Registered with discovery server - By using spring cloud config
   - Add 'spring-cloud-config-server' and 'spring-cloud-starter-netflix-eureka-client' dependencies
   - Add annotations '@EnableConfigServer' and '@EnableEurekaClient' to main application class
-  - Add configurations to bootstap.yml file either to connect git or local folder path
+  - Add configurations to bootstrap.yml file either to connect Git or local folder path
   ```
       server:
         port: 8081